lime9903/SemanticHAR/README.md

-# LanHAR: LLM-based Human Activity Recognition
+# SemanticHAR: LLM-based Human Activity Recognition

 This project is an implementation of the paper "LanHAR: A Novel System for Cross-Dataset Human Activity Recognition Using LLM-Generated Semantic Interpretations".
 It uses LLMs to generate semantic interpretations of sensor data and performs cross-dataset human activity recognition.